Andrew Schoultz_1b (web).jpg

 Nature and animal life ground most of the works in one way or another.
 The artist’s paintings conjure an effect similar to what one has within a forest, of slowing down and using all of our senses, reducing the petty distractions of the everyday, and grounding oneself within both the moment and our insignificance within the universe.
 And much like the forest has a way of carefully controlling our experience within it, Schoultz deftly creates a similar experience for the viewer, crafting installation elements such as an archway that acts as a portal to the back of the gallery.
 Inviting viewers to step quite literally into a room painted floor to ceiling in a fade of colors that mirrors a brilliant desert sunrise, Schoultz utilizes the horizon as an anchoring aesthetic tradition within landscape painting, and as a metaphor for beholding the sublime while seeing what the future holds.
 Two paintings hung in tandem ground the painted wall.
 Within one, a heavyset vulture peers into the distance, perched atop a winding tree with a multi-colored snake wrapping around auxiliary branches, all set upon a barren fading landscape of yellow to orange to red.
 Small leaves bursting with color protruding from the ends of branches, and the presence of the vulture, that somewhat ominous sign, both suggest everlasting cycles of death, decay and then regeneration.
 In another work that shares the same palette, a gray owl deepened with shades of violet and purple, its striped feathers all built from Schoultz’s careful linework, sits on a gnarled branch of the same color, as a snake winds its way menacing over and around branches.
 Both works focus on birds of prey–apex predators that have evolved to have no natural predators themselves, a situation that mirrors that of humans, and yet still speaks to both the blessing and fragility of life.

-Andrew Schoultz, Grey Owl with Serpent At Dusk, 2024, Acrylic on canvas mounted to panel, 78 x 63 in.
+Andrew Schoultz, Grey Owl with Serpent At Dusk, 2024, Acrylic and Collage on canvas mounted to panel, 78 x 63 in.

-Andrew Schoultz, Buzzard with Snake, 2024, Acrylic on canvas mounted to panel, 78 x 63 in.
+Andrew Schoultz, Buzzard with Snake, 2024, Acrylic and collage on canvas mounted to panel, 78 x 63 in.

 Installation View | Artificial Horizons in Real Time